Field noteLead Capture9 min readMay 17, 2026

 1. Send a real test submission through the form to a personal Gmail address and a personal Outlook address.
 Check both inboxes and both spam folders.

-2. Check the email headers of whatever did arrive (Gmail: "Show original").
+2. Check the headers of whatever arrived (Gmail: "Show original").
 Look for dkim=pass, spf=pass, dmarc=pass.
-Anything that says fail or neutral is a lead.
+Anything that says fail or — for DMARC — passes SPF/DKIM but still fails, points straight at the alignment problem above.

 4. Ask the owner to check the spam folder for the last 30 days of real submissions.
 Sometimes that's where most of the missing "leads" already are.

-5. Confirm the lead is stored somewhere besides email — a backend table, a CRM record, a spreadsheet row, a notification log.
+5. Confirm the lead is stored somewhere besides email — a backend table, a CRM record, a notification log.
 If email is the only copy and email is unreliable, the lead-capture system has a single point of failure built into it.

 What this means for a small business

 A broken-deliverability contact form is one of the highest-cost, lowest-visibility failure modes in a small-business website.
 The site looks fine.
 The form looks fine.
 The leads simply don't arrive — or they arrive somewhere the owner doesn't look.
-By the time the owner notices the pattern, they've often missed dozens of real inquiries.
+By the time anyone notices the pattern, dozens of real inquiries are usually gone.

 Where to Start

 If you suspect your form emails are leaking, start by testing the path from visitor → inbox → saved lead.
-Submit the form yourself, check the headers of whatever arrives, confirm SPF/DKIM/DMARC on the sending domain, and make sure the submission is stored somewhere besides email.
+Submit the form yourself, check the headers of whatever arrives for an alignment failure, confirm SPF/DKIM/DMARC on the sending domain, and make sure the submission is stored somewhere besides email.

 If you want a plain-English review, a free audit will check the sending setup, authentication records, form routing, spam protection, and whether your site has a backup path for every lead — automated structural checks plus the option to request a human review of the deliverability layer specifically.
 For the broader lead-capture picture, the contractor-focused Website & SEO for Canadian Contractors page covers what turns visitors into calls once the emails are reliably arriving.